Follow Us On:

 Commonwealth is the name of an international organization.
 Queen Elizabeth II is the head of this organization.
-This organization can also be called as intergovernmental organization.
-It is sometimes called as an organization of “like-minded” peoples or an organization of peoples with a “common way of life.
+This organization can also be called an intergovernmental organization.
+It is sometimes called an organization of “like-minded” peoples or an organization of peoples with a “common way of life.

 The total members of this organization are 54 in numbers including the United Kingdom.

 The member states are not bound to join it.
 They can join it or withdraw from it.
 The member states are from different races, cultures, traditions and from different economic backgrounds but all share a common language, to some extent similar administrative as well as judicial systems.
 Almost all the members of this organization were once the colonies of Britain.
 This organization has certain principles although it has no constitutional structure and those principles are the promotion of democracy, rule of law, individual liberty, free trade, human rights and multilateralism.
 All the member states work with each other within a frame work of these principles.

 Significance for member countries.